Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hermes.md

 Like his titles would imply, Hermes serves as Olympus' main messenger, as he can travel swiftly to all ends of the earth - even hades.
 Hermes, being a god of thieves, is naturally sneaky and very fond of pranks.
-Light hearted and child-like, Hermes' is an incredibly well liked god among Olympus.
+Light hearted and child-like, Hermes' is an incredibly well liked god among Olympians.

 Children of Hermes play as either a shifty rogue, zipping between enemies to kill them quickly or a jack of all trades that has many tools the party can benefit from.